Willo Perron

 EO

-You work with Skims, and their products are so singular.
-The packaging, the identity—it’s sculptural.
-Yeezy, and the studio you did in 2017, had a similar cohesion of identity.
-That felt like a direct line from American Apparel.
-Sometimes clothes are born first and the structure follows later.
-But with American Apparel, the stores and the clothes arrived as one.
-The physical experience of the store embodied the clothes.
-And with Yeezy, you could appreciate the clothes, but you could also see the aesthetics—the world they belonged to.
+You work with Skims, and their products are singular—the packaging, the identity, it’s sculptural.
+Yeezy, and the studio you designed in 2017, shared that cohesion.
+It felt like a direct line from American Apparel.
+Sometimes the clothes come first and the structure arrives later, but with American Apparel, the stores and the clothes emerged at the same time—the physical experience of the space embodied the garments.
+And with Yeezy, you could appreciate the clothes but also instantly see the aesthetic world they belonged to.

 WP

-Again, it’s about understanding the energy of the thing.
-And since the day I met Kanye, there was always a very defined color palette.
-That became Yeezy, then Skims, and it probably influenced Fear of God and that world, too.
-My contribution was more philosophical.
+Exactly—it’s about understanding the energy of the thing.
+Since the day I met Kanye, there was always a defined color palette.
+That became Yeezy, then Skims, and I think it influenced Fear of God and that broader ecosystem.
+My contribution was more philosophical than aesthetic.
 I don’t own anything with a label on it.

-I feel like branded stuff breeds insecurity in our society.
-Growing up poor, you felt pressure to justify your position in society by owning things—it’s just succumbing to insecurity.
-I always wondered: why not do the opposite?
-Why not create something that’s the apex of culture and fashion, but without being expensive or elitist, and without exterior branding?
-That thinking became part of the Yeezy philosophy: take off the label, strip away the insecurity.
+I’ve always felt that branded stuff breeds insecurity.
+Growing up poor, there was this pressure to justify your place in society by owning things—it’s a submission to insecurity.
+I wondered: why not do the opposite?
+Why not create something that’s at the apex of culture and fashion, without being expensive or elitist, and without exterior branding?
+That became part of the Yeezy ethos: remove the label, remove the insecurity.
 Why was I telling you this?
 Fuck.
-[Laughs].
+[Laughs.]

 EO